*Subject to change

 Jennifer Carpenter, Senior CPD Specialist, U.S. Department of Housing and Urban Development

 - Public Health and Community Organizing in Response to Disaster

 How communities organize after disaster is an integral component of resilience and recovery.
 This session will outline the processes of two municipalities that recognized the importance of community resilience in recovery and acted accordingly: Harris County Public Health and the New York City Health Department.
 HCPH created a position within the Health Department to better understand why some communities are more resilient than others, and how to strengthen the resilience of those throughout Harris County.
 By the next year, HCPH was able to build upon the information gathered and the partnerships established by the Community Resilience Officer to target and strengthen messaging and activities to the needs of specific communities during the response and recovery from Hurricane Harvey.
 In New York, five years after Superstorm Sandy the NYC Health Department has transformed how they plan for emergencies by involving and integrating community-led coalitions into every aspect of their field operations planning.
 By leveraging existing social networks and civic infrastructure in neighborhoods, the City is making strides in its neighborhood resiliency goals outlined in One NYC.
 These case studies will outline the application of community engagement in preparedness, response and recovery and the lessons learned.

 Alison Hare, Community Resilience Officer, Harris County Office of Public Health Preparedness and Response

-Jacqlene Moran, Community Engagement Specialist, Office of Emergency Preparedness and Response, NYC Department of Health and Mental Hygiene
+Jacqlene Moran, Neighborhood Resiliency Specialist, Center for Health Equity, NYC Department of Health and Mental Hygiene

 - Growing in the Garden State: Lessons Learned from Public-Private Partnerships in New Jersey